xFlashON/PizzaTime/README.md

 # PizzaTime
-This is simple project using Asp Core WebApi & Angular5
+This is simple project using Asp Core WebApi & Angular5 & UWP